 Colonnata is a small town of no more than 300 inhabitants, situated among the Apuan Alps at around 540 meters above sea level, near the white marble quarries.
 Thanks to the Lardo, the number of visitors sometimes exceeds the number of residents who come by car up through the Alps every year to see this small imprisoned village wedged between the white facades of rock.

-Colonnata is a Tuscan fraction of the town of Carrara.
-It is surrounded by great marble caverns, the same sheer white marble used for centuries in sculptures and for some of the greatest architectural monuments in Italy and even in the rest of the world.
-But marble is not only used for sculptures.
-Even Michelangelo, 500 years ago climbed the Apuan peaks in search of the finest marble, knew of the marble’s other end-use.
-From immemorial time the marble cutters have used the smallest chunks of marble to make shell-like molds in which Lardo, a fundamental part of the local’s diet, is conserved.
+Colonnata is a small mountain hamlet in the municipality of Carrara.
+Great marble caverns surround the village.
+The same white, transparent marble has been used for centuries to make sculptures and some of the greatest architectural monuments in Italy and worldwide.
+But marble is not only used in sculpture.
+Even Michelangelo, who climbed the peaks of the Apuan Alps 500 years ago in search of the finest marble, knew the other use of marble.
+Since time immemorial, in fact, marble workers used the smaller pieces to create basins in which Lardo, a fundamental part of the local diet, is stored.

-The storage and curing of the Lardo di Colonnata are unique.
-The marble mold is made of a specific type of marble that comes from one marble-cutter, called Canaloni, in the region of Colonnata.
-It is considered the best for curing the Lardo.
-The marble is washed with hot water and then cold.
-Before the lardo is enclosed in its marble case, the inside of the case is lightly brushed with garlic.
-Then the Lardo is arranged in layers, each layer separated by spices like black pepper, sea salt, little pieces of garlic, rosemary, cinnamon, nutmeg, coriander, cloves, aniseed, sage, and oregano.
-Watching the preparation, you get the distinct impression of being in an Oriental spice market.
+The process of storage and curing of the Lardo di Colonnata is unique.
+Molds are made of a specific type of marble that comes from one marble cutter, called Canaloni, in the region of Colonnata.
+It is the best type of marble for curing lard.
+They wash the marble mold first with hot and later with cold water.
+Before enclosing the lard in its marble case, they brush the inside with garlic.
+Then Lardo is placed in layers.
+Between each lard layer, they place a mixture of spices such as black pepper, sea salt, little pieces of garlic, rosemary, cinnamon, nutmeg, coriander, cloves, aniseed, sage, and oregano.
+Watching the making process, you get the distinct impression of being in an Oriental spice market.

-Going back to the bruschetta, one of the best ways to enjoy the Lardo is to let a thin slice melt over a fresh, lightly toasted slice of bread.
+Let’s go back to the bruschetta.
+One of the best ways to enjoy the Lardo is on a slice of bread.
+Cut a thin slice of Lard and let it melt over fresh, lightly toasted bread.

-Lardo di Colonnata is a true winter specialty and though considered a poor man’s dish.
-It is substantial and energy giving, and thus has been the classic diet of the marble cutters for centuries providing the energy for their back-breaking work.
-Today, Lardo, which by law cannot be called by any other name, is protected by the IGP certification (Protected Geographical Origin) and is used by all the best chefs and not only in Italy.
+Lardo di Colonnata is a true specialty of the winter season and is considered a poor man’s dish.
+It is substantial and energy-giving and thus has been the classic diet of marble cutters for centuries providing the energy for their back-breaking work.